Lisbon Beaches: A Guide to the Best Beaches Around Lisbon

 Favorite beach in Comporta

-Honestly, you can’t go wrong here with any of the side-by-side Praia do Carvalhal, Praia do Pego, or Praia da Comporta.
-Pick a square meter of sand to put your towel on and you’re already on your way to a perfect summer getaway.
+You can’t go wrong with any of the side-by-side trio: Praia do Carvalhal, Praia do Pego, and Praia da Comporta.
+Pick your square meter of sand and call it a perfect summer day.

-- How far is it?
-Comporta is a 1h30 drive away from Lisbon.
+• How far is it?
+About 1h30 drive from Lisbon.

 7Beaches in Oeste region